helium/longfi-platformio/platformio.md

 - create a template project
 - inspect the default source file, main.cpp as well as the primary project configuration file, platformio.ini
 - build the project and inspect the build log output
-- upload the sample binary toheltec-cubecell-htcc-ab0x-home-button.png) the target development board.
+- upload the sample binary to the target development board.
 - inspect serial output debug information.

 Before proceeding with actual code that will connect to the Helium network, create a sample, template project.